Opus First Media launches Bridging Soup

 Published on

-Opus First Media has expanded its specialist publishing portfolio with the launch of Bridging Soup, a new digital title dedicated to the fast-growing UK bridging, commercial and SME finance markets.
+Opus First Media has expanded its specialist publishing portfolio with the launch of Bridging Soup a new digital title dedicated to the fast-growing UK bridging, commercial and SME finance markets.

-The new platform is aimed squarely at brokers, distributors, lenders and professionals operating across short-term and specialist lending, providing daily news, analysis, commentary and thought leadership in a sector where speed, complexity and innovation are reshaping how property finance is delivered.
+The platform is aimed at brokers, distributors, lenders and professionals operating across short-term and specialist lending, providing daily news, analysis, commentary and thought leadership in a sector where speed, complexity and innovation are reshaping how property finance is delivered.

 Bridging Soup becomes the latest stablemate to Mortgage Soup and Property Soup, extending Opus First Media’s reach across residential, specialist and commercial property finance.